GOWaz/image_embedding/README.md

-Here's a complete and professional-looking `README.md` for your image similarity project:

----

 # 🧠 Image Embedding Similarity Explorer

 This project allows users to upload a query image and compare it against a set of other images using various image embedding models.
 The results are sorted based on cosine similarity—from most similar to least similar.
 Built with **Python** and **Gradio**, and hosted on **Hugging Face Spaces**.